FIXURA AB OY – TERMS AND CONDITIONS

 Interest and fees payable by the Borrower

 The Borrower will be obliged to pay back the Loan according to the conditions defined in the Loan Agreement.
-The monthly instalment consists of capital, Interest, loan account fee and fees based on extra services the Borrower has chosen.
+The monthly instalment consists of capital, interest, loan account fee and fees based on extra services the Borrower has chosen.

-The Interest and the loan account fee may not exceed the maximum annual nominal interest rate and other credit costs provided for in Chapter 7 of the Consumer Protection Act at the time of granting the Loan.
+Concerning consumer credits, the Interest and the loan account fee may not exceed the maximum annual nominal interest rate and other credit costs provided for in Chapter 7 of the Consumer Protection Act at the time of granting the Loan.

-The Borrower is entitled to repay the entire Loan at any time.
+Concerning consumer credits, the Borrower is entitled to repay the entire Loan at any time.
 Upon early repayment, the Borrower is liable to pay: